A fool thinks himself to be wise, but a wise man knows himself to be a fool.

 -William Shakespeare, As You Like It, Act 5, Scene 1

 With any new endeavor, you often start out with little idea of the depth of your lack of knowledge until you get going.
 Last year, as we started working with drone imagery for the Pixels-to-Points tool here at Blue Marble, we realized we were going to need to actually do our own flying to really generate the kinds of quality testing data we wanted to be working with for developing structure-from-motion tools and other new processes that take advantage of drone generated data.
-To fly commercially, we knew we needed a Part 107 certified remote pilot on staff and after some discussion we it was decided that I would become that pilot.
+To fly commercially, we knew we needed a Part 107 certified remote pilot on staff and after some discussion we decided that I would become that pilot.
 We all knew there was a knowledge test involved and that it would be a good idea to take a prep course, but we were at the point where we didn’t know what we didn’t know.

 Luckily, we are about a mile from the University of Maine at Augusta, which happens to be developing an Unmanned Aerial Systems (UAS) program within the Aviation department.
 We had met Dan Leclair, one of the flight instructors, at a local conference and realized we had some knowledge to exchange.
 He and Greg Jolda, another of the instructors, came over to the Blue Marble headquarters with one of their drones to do a flight around our grounds collecting images that we could run through early versions of the Pixels-to-Points tools.
 Now, where we are located specifically, just happens to be on the approach to the Augusta State Airport.
 Dan and Greg gave us a crash course in wind speeds, flight waivers, radio communication, and airspace ceilings … or roughly enough to make a GIS practitioner’s head spin in under five minutes.
 The drone wasn’t even out of the case yet!
 There’s an old saying that an expert is someone who knows a lot about a little.
 We know maps, geodetics, and data analysis here and we were realizing that this was going to have a large learning curve ahead; I was going to need to become an expert in a whole other field.